pauldowman/gitmodel/README.md

 -----

 * Add validations and other feature examples to sample code in README
-* Better query support
-  * query with multiple indexes
-  * ability to iterate over result set without eager loading of all instances
-  * Use AREL?
 * Finish some pending specs
-* Associations
 * API documentation
 * Rails integration
+    * Generators
-  * rake tasks
+    * Rake tasks
-  * generators
 * Performance
     * Haven't optimized for performance yet.
     * Use [Rugged](https://github.com/libgit2/rugged) instead of Grit
     * Remove the transaction lock (see transaction.rb line 19)
-    * Indexes will need to be mergeable

-Known issues
+    * Ability to iterate over result set without eager loading of all instances
+* Persistable.find/find_all/etc could be based on staged files so that queries reflect uncommitted changes
+* Better query support
+    * Associations
+    * Use AREL?

+Bugs
 ------------

 * Grit 2.4.1 has [an issue with non-ASCII characters](https://github.com/mojombo/grit/commit/696761d8047ffd038dc2828e6a1998e3f7c3b419)